 Is American Express Bluebird good?

 It depends on your situation.
-Bluebird has some cool features — most notably that it’s low-cost and easy to use.
+Bluebird has some excellent features — most notably its low-cost and user-friendliness.
 However, Bluebird isn’t for everyone.
-If you’re happy with your checking account or online bank account, you probably don’t need it.
+You probably don’t need it if you’re happy with your checking or online bank account.

 How much money can you put on a Bluebird Prepaid Card?